Orientation

 Kiss on Campus

 Kiss on Campus is a cafe and coffee shop located on the first floor of the Library and Learning Center.
-They are open daily from 7am-3pm.
-Check out their brick-and-mortar location on NE Ainsworth.
+They are open daily from 8:30am-3:30pm.
+They also have a brick-and-mortar location on NE Ainsworth.

 Northeast Portland